Climate Change: Guidance and support

 Step it Up for National Recycle Week

-National Recycle Week 2021 takes place from 20-26 September, and this year’s theme is 'Step it Up'.
+National Recycle Week 2022 takes place from 17-23 October, and this year’s theme is 'Let's get real about recycling'.
 We've put together some ways your county/club can recycle more of the right things, more often and join the fight against climate change.

 Set up recycling stations

 - Make it easier for your members and players to recycle with well-positioned and labelled recycling bins across your facility.

 - Create a centralised waste and recycling station with clear signage next to each other.
 Remove workforce’s individual bins and signpost them to the centralised waste and recycling station so they have to sort their own waste and become more aware of what they’re throwing out.

 Limit the use of single-use plastics

 - Reward members who bring a re-useable cup or bottle with a small discount on drinks purchased at your club.

 - Remove or limit the use of plastic cups from water fountains - encourage everyone to bring a reusable bottle.

 - Replace plastic cutlery and plates used for events with reusable or compostable cutlery, plates and cups.